levicherrin/aws-web-hosting/README.md

 # Kevin's Photography Gallery Introduction
 The goal of this project is to build a robust static website hosting architecture in AWS for a photographer to display their work.
 Kevin Leger is a professional photographer with a focus on wildlife photography who wants to share what he captures on a website with some light blogging to complement.

+## Quick Start
+CloudFormation templates in work.

+1. s3 bucket (outputs bucket arn)

+2. ACM public cert (needs domain name and subdomains; outputs acm cert arn and r53 validation lines)

+3. CloudFront dist (needs ACM cert and s3 bucket; outputs cf distro value)

+4. Route53 config (needs custom domain, subdomains, CF distro, acm validation lines)

+/////

+1. s3 bucket

+2. Codestar connection (needs github account, github repo)

+2. Codepipeline config (needs codestar connection created for github repo, s3 bucket)

 ## Architecture
 <img src="https://i.imgur.com/HT9Dy1A.jpg" alt="AWS Architecture"/>

+### ELI5

+The website is hosted in an S3 bucket and served using CloudFront as the content delivery network.
+The website connection is encrypted using a SSL/TLS certificate through AWS Certificate Manager and integrated with the CloudFront distribution.
+DNS servers are hosted with Route 53 where we purchased a custom domain name and forward traffic to the CloudFront distribution.

+GitHub hosts a remote repository for the code and is integrated with CodePipeline to continuously deliver changes to the S3 bucket.
+Future work is planned to allow an end user to upload photos and change their gallery on the fly.

+### Service Descriptions

 1. **Amazon Simple Storage Service (Amazon S3)** is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.